Learn Happy Birthday Guitar Chords: Lyrics and Melody Included

-In this article, we are going to learn how to play happy birthday chords and the proper way to strum them.
+In this Killer Rig article, we are going to learn how to play happy birthday chords and the proper way to strum them.
 This can be done on both electric and acoustic guitars.
+Keep reading to learn more!

 Happy Birthday Guitar Chords

 The most basic way to play the happy birthday chords is with a simple G, D, D7, and C progression and in that order.
-Here are the chords and the correct finger placement.
+Here are the chord diagrams and the correct finger placement:

 In the chord diagram above, the “O” above each string means that you play it open.
 When you see an “X”, it means you do not strum that string when playing the guitar chord.